-TCSG will not tolerate retaliation for having filed a good faith harassment and/or discrimination complaint or for having provided any information in an investigation.
+TCSG strongly encourages all students and requires employees to report any instances of sexual harassment or sexual misconduct promptly and accurately.
+TCSG will not tolerate retaliation for having filed a good faith complaint or for having provided any information in an investigation.
 Any individual who retaliates against a complainant or witness in an investigation will be subject to disciplinary action, up to and including expulsion or dismissal.